-The City and County Planning Commissions are expected to schedule a joint public hearing for the proposed Joint Plan update on May 20, 2021.
+The City and County Planning Commissions will schedule a joint public hearing for the proposed Joint Plan update in May 2021.
 Following the public hearing and deliberations, the City and County Planning Commissions will send their joint recommendation to the Tumwater City Council and the Thurston County Board of Commissioners.